AI fills the screen. Sapior fills your mind.

 Is this a credentialing service?

 No. The progress estimate is a rolling prediction built on two inputs: how much of your goal you've covered, and a model of your retention for each item you've studied.
-The retention model is FSRS v6 — the modern spaced-repetition engine, backed by decades of memory research.
-It's not a pass/fail score, and Sapior makes no outcome guarantees in any domain.
-See /methods for the science behind the engine.

 What does it cost?